 It is a major step toward conversation.

 A 2-word combination is its own word in a way.
-“More yoghurt” describes an understanding of cause and effect.
+“More yogurt” describes an understanding of cause and effect.
 He understands that he gets better results with 2 words than with just one.

 Interestingly, by this time, they have also figured out that if they ask and you don’t give, they can just find a way to get it themselves.

-Combining two words is not just about using more words, it is about more confidence with interacting with the environment.
+Combining two words is not just about using more words, it is about more confidence in interacting with the environment.
 It shows more curiosity and more independence.

 Developmentally, one thing that can slow them down is low motivation.
 Speech delay and low motivation can be a sign of poor brain chemistry.